Swirrl/datahost-prototypes/doc/guide.md

 1. That GraphQL can serve as an easier and more familiar way for developers to access some of the data we hold.
 For targetted use cases.
-2. That GraphQL schema can serve as a better interface to the data than SPARQL, which is more aligned and optimised towards user and platform needs.
-SPARQL is an incredibly flexible query language, but that flexibility brings a performance cost, as SPARQL has to target all possible use cases, where as a given GraphQL schema can target and optimise performance for specific needs.
-We can hide optimised services behind GraphQL schema/resolvers.
+2. That GraphQL schema can serve as a better interface to the data than SPARQL for some use cases, and be more easily aligned and optimised towards user and platform needs.
+SPARQL is an incredibly flexible query language, but that generality brings a performance cost, as SPARQL has to target all possible use cases, where as a given GraphQL schema can target and optimise performance for specific needs.
+We can then hide optimised services behind GraphQL schema/resolvers.
 3. That we can seamlessly bridge the divide between Linked Data and GraphQL.